AnanyaKota/ISI_NCRAMLAI-Website/README.md

-# ISI_NCRAMLAI-Website
+# NCRAMLAI 2025 Website

-Official frontend website for NCRAMLAI 2025, built with HTML and CSS.
-Includes event details, speaker info, and full schedule.
+Official frontend website for NCRAMLAI 2025 built using HTML and CSS.
+Includes event info, speaker profiles, and a full-day schedule.

+> ⚠️ *Note: This is a static frontend-only project with no backend functionality.*